Intravascular Imaging Optical Coherence Tomography (OCT) Related Products | Abbott

 • After use, the Dragonfly OpStar™ Imaging Catheter may be a potential biohazard.
 Handle and dispose of in accordance with accepted medical practice and applicable laws and regulations.

 • When using saline, heparinized saline is recommended.
+When wet, the hydrophilic coating increases the lubricity of the coated surface.

 • The Dragonfly OpStar™ Imaging Catheter must be purged prior to connection to the DOC to prevent damage to the imaging core.